cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 I finally came to the end of this quite (too?) long article.
 I hope you enjoyed the ride and, of course, feel free to <a href="https://twitter.com/cbrocas">come back to me</a> to exchange about these topics.

-For example, **I would really appreciate to read feedback coming from other conferences organizers** to learn from each other's experiences.
+In particular, **I would really appreciate to read feedback coming from other conferences organizers** to learn from each other's experiences.